openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 to provide the kernel version of the next update to before attempting the upgrade and rebooting the nodes (needinfo installer/CVO team) .

-This way DriverContainers are prebuild and potential problems can be examined before the update completes (e.g. no drivers for newer kernels, build errors, etc).
+This way DriverContainers are prebuilt and potential problems can be examined before the update completes (e.g. no drivers for newer kernels, build errors, etc).